turingschool/front-end-curriculum/lessons/module-2/intro-to-oop.md

 ![message example](https://www3.ntu.edu.sg/home/ehchua/programming/java/images/OOP_Objects.png)

 This is how objects interact with each other.
-Now having one object just simply isn't enough.
-In real life this process isn't too difficult to understand.
-If I'm being annoying my wife communicates to me that I am being annoying and that I need to stop.
-If I'm driving my car and the gas tank light comes on it's pretty apparent that I need to then put gas in the car.
+For example, if I'm driving my car and the gas tank light comes on, my car (an object) is sending me (another object) a message that I need to put gas in the car.

 In order for objects to interact with each other they must communicate with messages.
 Messages are parameters that are essentially passed back and forth from object to object.
 The messages use parameters to make sure the information is precise.
 If the receiving object does not have enough information, it will not be able to properly carry out the method